 Skin Smoothing Solutions for the following conditions…

 That redness in your face caused by blushing may last a little longer than it should.
-Rosacea can result in your skin turning bright red, itching and burning uncontrollably with acne-like bumps.
+Rosacea can result in your skin turning bright red, itching, and burning uncontrollably with acne-like bumps.
 It’s not only embarrassing, it’s painful as well.
 As someone who personally suffers from this, I’ve learned that waxing is nothing more than my enemy now.
-My eye brows now have endured the annoyance of tweezers in order to eliminate unwanted hair.
+My eyebrows now have endured the annoyance of tweezers in order to eliminate unwanted hair.
 I’ve tried many treatments such as sulfur washes and medications, but my skin remains super sensitive.

 If you thought your hair grew back rapidly, you need to understand psoriasis.
-This skin condition is caused by your skin cells multiplying up to 10x times faster than they’re suppose to.
+This skin condition is caused by your skin cells multiplying up to 10x times faster than they’re supposed to.
 Red plaques covered in white scaled can make it nearly impossible to shave over.
 The various types of psoriasis can be itchy, burn, or even crack and bleed.
 These plaques can spread and join to gather covering large portions of the skin, making it nearly impossible to wax or shave without irritating the skin more or causing more damage.

 There are medications and cream to help the skin heal the skin, but the effects of this condition can be long lasting and worsen without the right care.
 Unfortunately, that means it’s once again a no go on shaving and waxing.